jozefg/blog/posts/2013-08-23-leaving-go.markdown

 The response of the Go community is "Abs is a 2 line function, just do it inline or per type" to which I respond: I want to define a generic algorithm, or datastructure, or really anything reasonably complex!

+When I started Go, I thought this was just me missing a few clever tricks for how to properly utilize Go, I'm not so sure anymore.
 The entire Go math library requires casts to `float64`s to use, using a stack in Go requires casts from `interface{}`.

 Coming from Haskell and Coq, this is not something I should have to put up with